-Glenn Carnegie enters his fourth season as Vancouver Canucks Skill Coach.
+Glenn Carnegie enters his sixth season as Vancouver Canucks Skill Coach.
 His responsibilities include working on-ice with players and prospects at the NHL and minor league level to continue to develop fundamental hockey skills.
 Carnegie assists in the conditioning, recovery and nutrition of all players within the organization.

 Prior to joining the Canucks, Carnegie worked as Strength and Conditioning Coach with the Manitoba Moose (formerly of the American Hockey League), where he was responsible for hockey specific training, off-season conditioning and on-ice sessions with injured players.